 Since its introduction, it has become one of our most popular formulations with great testimonial support, often becoming a go-to plant-based ally.

 There is supporting research that sub-cannabinoids, particularly CBN, offer superior sedative properties when adequately extracted from the hemp plant.
 We are thrilled with the positive response from many who have sampled and are now using this formulation.
 Sleep Well artfully combines CBD’s balancing and calming effects with the naturally occurring sedatives in CBN.
 A testament to the improved genetics and technologies to present next-generation medicinal products for health and healing.

 Here are a few more ideas to get you started.

 10 Ways to Get a Better Night’s Rest

 If you have trouble sleeping, there are things you can do during the day and right before bed that will help.
-Developing good sleep hygiene involves committing to a series of measures that have been shown to increase the likelihood of a restful night’s sleep.
+Good sleep hygiene involves committing to a series of measures to increase the likelihood of a restful night’s sleep.

 Here are ten ways to improve your sleep hygiene and get a better night’s rest.

 Maintain a regular sleep-wake schedule (including on weekends).
 This can help establish a regular sleep-wake program by reinforcing your body’s sleep cycle (internal clock).
 Similarly, maintaining a routine can help you feel more alert during the day and avoid daytime sleepiness.
 Make sure that whatever time you choose to go to bed each night, you’ll get a whole night’s sleep of 7 or 8 hours.